Landscape-Management-Network/interview-challenges/backend-interviewing/INTERVIEW_EXERCISE.md

 ## Exercise: Add On-Demand Work Pricing

 ### Your Task
 Add the ability to save and retrieve pricing for on-demand work and calculate the monthly price for on-demand work to the existing landscaping estimation system.
-The current implementation may have some areas that could be improved, so feel free to refactor as needed while adding the new functionality.
+The current implementation has many areas that should be improved, so feel free to refactor if needed to add the new functionality.
 This should include:

-- Implementing the monthly pricing calculation logic for on-demand work
+- Implementing the per-service pricing calculation logic for on-demand work
-- Ensuring the new model integrates with existing functionality
+- Ensuring the logic integrates with existing functionality
 - Adding appropriate test coverage
 - Maintaining code quality and maintainability
-- Refactoring existing code if you identify opportunities for improvement
+- Refactoring existing code if you identify opportunities for improvement (time permitting)

+You might need to change the existing data model to accomplish this task.

 ### Types of Pricing
 - Design/Build - design and then build a project for a customer e.g. add a deck to a house (already exists)